DaveGeorge81/Frontend-jsramverk/README.md

 All fixed with "npm audit fix".

-Getting the app to work
+Getting the app to work:
 ---------------
 To get the application to work we had to:
 - Get an API key from Trafikverket's API